daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

+* **Daoxin Li**.
+(To appear).
+Modelling the distributional learning of verb argument structure.
+In *Proceedings of the 48th annual Boston University Conference on Language Development (BUCLD 48)*.
+Somerville, MA: Cascadilla Press.

 * **Daoxin Li** & Kathryn Schuler.
 (2023).
 Distributional learning of recursive structures: The role of structural representation.
-In Paris Gappmayr and Jackson Kellogg (Eds.), *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)*.
+In Paris Gappmayr and Jackson Kellogg (Eds.), *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)* (pp. 487-498).
 Somerville, MA: Cascadilla Press. <a href="http://www.lingref.com/bucld/47/BUCLD47-40.pdf">PDF</a>

 * **Daoxin Li**, Shengqi Zhong, & Kathryn Schuler.
 (2023).
 Adapting infant looking time paradigms for the web.
-In Paris Gappmayr and Jackson Kellogg (Eds.), *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)*.
+In Paris Gappmayr and Jackson Kellogg (Eds.), *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)* (pp. 499-504).
 Somerville, MA: Cascadilla Press. <a href="http://www.lingref.com/bucld/47/BUCLD47-41.pdf">PDF</a>

 * **Daoxin Li**.
 (2023).
 Passives, impersonals, and Voice in Sakha.
 In Si Kai Lee, Sarah Asinari & Sabine Lazakovits (Eds.), *Proceedings of the 7th Workshop on Turkic and Languages in Contact with Turkic (Tu+7)*, (pp. 88-103). <a href="https://journals.linguisticsociety.org/proceedings/index.php/tu/article/view/5308">doi: 10.3765/ptu.v7i1.5308</a>